funnelcloudinc/ember-form-for/README.md

 This action is called when a submit button is clicked.
 It will pass the object as first argument.
 By default it will call the `save` function on the object.
+This action also supports returning a promise, which the `{{f.submit}}` component, which uses [ember-async-button], will handle to show different states.

 #### reset